 Waived Single Supplements - Lewa House, Kenya

-Benefit from waived single supplement costs when you book a stay for one at Lewa House, Kenya over certain dates in 2018 and 2019.
+Benefit from waived single supplement costs when you book a stay for one at Lewa House, Kenya over certain dates in 2019 and 2020.
+Subject to availability and T&Cs.
+Black out dates apply.
+Please contact one of our Africa specialists for more information.

 *All offers are subject to availability and terms and conditions.
 Please contact our team for more information.